enarjord/passivbot/README.md

 - added indicator ema
 - rewrote backtester

-2021-01-28
+2021-01-30
 - changed backtesting results formatting
 - fixed insufficient margin error
-- added possiblility of using more indicators
 - many other fixes and changes...
+- added possibility of running same backtest in two or more terminals for better cpu utilization

 ------------------------------------------------------------------